 At the same time, Azerbaijan is successfully implementing and developing its energy policy in the international arena.
 Azerbaijan is already one of the active members of a number of international organizations, including OSCE, Eastern Partnership, Black Sea Economic Cooperation (BSEC) and GUAM.

-The Republic of Azerbaijan has relations with Russia, Georgia, Iran and Turkey among the neighbouring countries in the field of electric power engineering, and imports and exports of electricity are carried out with those countries.
+The Republic of Azerbaijan has relations with Russia, Georgia, Iran and Türkiye among the neighbouring countries in the field of electric power engineering, and imports and exports of electricity are carried out with those countries.
 The electricity transmission capacity to Russia is around 350 MW and around 550 MW to Iran.

-The energy systems of Azerbaijan and Russia have been connected through two interstate overhead transmission lines.
-These are the 330 kV Derbent Overhead Transmission Line, which connects the 330/110 kV Khachmaz (Azerbaijan) and 330/110 kV Derbent (Russia) substations and the 110kV Yalama Overhead Transmission Line, which connects the 110/35 kV Yalama (Azerbaijan) and 110/35 kV Bilici (Russia) substations.
+The energy systems of Azerbaijan and Russia have been connected through the two interstate overhead transmission lines.
+These are 330kV “Derbend” overhead transmission line, which connects 330/110 kV “Khachmaz” (AR) and 330/110 kV “Derbend” (RF) substations, 110kV “Yalama” overhead transmission line, which connects110/35 kV “Yalama” (AR) and 110/35 kV “Bilici” (RF).

 The energy system of Azerbaijan operates in a parallel mode with the Unified Energy System of Russia in a single synchronous zone.
 Mutual relations between the parties are carried out in accordance with the Intergovernmental Agreement on Cooperation in the Field of Electric Power Engineering between the Republic of Azerbaijan and the Russian Federation, dated October 7, 1995.